South American gray fox

-The South American gray fox (Lycalopex griseus), also known as the Patagonian fox, the chilla or the gray zorro, is a species of Lycalopex, the "false" foxes.
-It is endemic to the southern part of South America.
+The South American gray fox (Lycalopex griseus), also known as the Patagonian fox, the chilla or zorro gris (gray fox or gray zorro), is a South American species of Lycalopex (the "false" or lesser foxes) in the Canidae family, which includes dogs, wolves, jackals, coyotes and foxes, among other canids.
+It is endemic to the southern parts of Argentina and Chile, primarily Patagonia.

 Description

 The South American gray fox is a small fox-like canid, weighing 2.5 to 5.45 kg, and measuring 65 to 110 cm in length including a tail of 20 to 43 cm.
 The head is reddish-brown flecked with white.
 The ears are large and there is a distinct black spot on the chin.
-The pelage is brindled, with agouti guard hairs and a short, dense pale undercoat.
+The pelage is brindled, with agouti guard hairs and a short, dense, pale undercoat.
 The underparts are pale grey.
 The limbs are tawny and the thighs are crossed by a dark bar.
 The long, bushy tail has a dark dorsal stripe and dark tip with a paler, mottled underside.

 Range and habitat

-The South American gray fox is found in the Southern Cone of South America, particularly in Argentina and Chile.
-Its range comprises a stripe, both sides of the Andes Mountain Range between parallels 17ºS (northernmost Chile) and 54ºS (Tierra del Fuego).
+The South American gray fox is found in Argentina and Chile in the Southern Cone of South America.
+Its range comprises stripes on both sides of the Andes mountain range between parallels 17ºS (northernmost Chile) and 54ºS (Tierra del Fuego).

 In Argentina, this species inhabits the western semiarid region of the country, from the Andean spurs (ca. 69ºW) to meridian 66ºW.
 South from the Río Grande, the distribution of the fox widens reaching the Atlantic coast.
 In Chile, it is present throughout the country.
 Its presence in Peru has been mentioned; to date, however, there has been no confirmation of it.
 The South American gray fox was introduced to the Falkland Islands in the late 1920s early 1930s and is still present in quite large numbers on Beaver and Weddell Islands plus several smaller islands.
+It was also introduced to Tierra del Fuego in 1951 to control European rabbit populations.

 The South American gray fox occurs in a variety of habitats, from the warm, arid scrublands of the Argentine uplands and the cold, arid Patagonian steppe to the forests of southernmost Chile.